Donald Trump Has Retweeted Several White Nationalist Accounts And Spread Neo-Nazi Propaganda, Report Finds

 “I don’t really.
 I think it’s a small group of people that have very, very serious problems,” Trump answered.
 “I guess if you look at what happened in New Zealand, perhaps that’s the case.
 I don’t know enough about it yet.
 They’re just learning about the person and the people involved.
 But it’s certainly a terrible thing.”

-As the report noted, a study from the Anti-Defamation League found that the Trump was wrong, with white supremacist propaganda efforts increasing by 300 percent between 2017 and 2018.
+As the report noted, a study from the Anti-Defamation League found that Trump was wrong, with white supremacist propaganda efforts increasing by 300 percent between 2017 and 2018.

-Donald Trump himself has at times amplified messages from white nationalists online.
-As Vox found in an analysis of Trump’s Twitter activity, the president has on several occasions retweeted messages from accounts that openly promote white nationalism.
+Donald Trump himself has, at times, amplified messages from white nationalists online.
+As Vox found in an analysis of Trump’s Twitter activity, the president has, on several occasions, retweeted messages from accounts that openly promote white nationalism.
 That included a Twitter account with a handle that included the words “White genocide,” a white nationalist idea that the goal of immigration is to eradicate white culture.
-The messages Trump has re-tweeted are not racist in nature, usually instead praising Trump or attacking his enemies, but critics note that Trump seems to have these openly white nationalist Twitter uses on his radar.
+The messages Trump has re-tweeted are not racist in nature, usually instead praising Trump or attacking his enemies, but critics note that Trump seems to have these openly white nationalist Twitter users on his radar.

 But he has shared some openly racist and white nationalist messages, the report added.